Sun Q – Myth

 Accept – Humanoid - 60%

 Similarly to Queensrÿche, German Metal legends from Accept managed to pull that which is almost impossible, successfully replacing an iconic singer very late into their career.
 With their return together with Mark Tornillo on vocals in 2009 the band managed to return strong and with their integrity in place.
 And not only that, but they also followed the impressive Tornillo debut with couple equally strong albums.
-But since then, the band has released couple of albums, which saw the overall quality of the material take a dive.
+But since then, the band has released a couple of albums, which saw the overall quality of the material take a dive.
 Their previous release Too Mean to Die was a solid record but nothing that would find a significant place in Accept’s discography, but especially The Rise of Chaos from 2017 saw the band releasing their weakest album of Tornillo-era.

 Humanoid, just like previous five records is produced by Andy Sneap, which means that much those other albums (and solid portion of Sneap’s producing catalogue) the record is eminently sounding, with über-clear and well-balanced sound.
 It’s very polished, but with enough warmth and character to avoid too much of that sterile feel.

-The endless line-up changes mean that not only is Wolf Hoffmann the only remaining original member, but Tornillo is now the second longest serving member.
+The endless line-up changes mean that not only is Wolf Hoffmann the only remaining original member, but Tornillo is now the second-longest serving member.
 With Hoffmann behind the wheel, however, there is not much change so that this tightly ran ship would steer far from its course.
-This. means that it’s business as usual for Accept anno 2024.
+This means that it’s business as usual for Accept anno 2024.

 Humanoid is a professionally produced, performed, and executed album which checks all the expected boxes musically.
 This means that there are some energetic upbeat songs on it, big mid-tempo stompers and of course few AC/DC inspired songs as well.
 This time around there is also place for one of those heartfelt ballads.